shiroa

 shiroa build

-It will try to parse your book.typ file to understand the structure and metadata of your book and fetch the corresponding files.
-Note that files mentioned in book.typ but not present will be created.
+It will try to parse your book.typbook.typ file to understand the structure and metadata of your book and fetch the corresponding files.
+Note that chapter files used in book.typbook.typ will be created if they are not present in the source directory.

 Specify a directory

-The build command can take a directory as an argument to use as the book's root instead of the current working directory.
+The buildbuild command can take a directory as an argument to use as the book's root instead of the current working directory.

 shiroa build path/to/book